Ickey Woods: Personal life

 Woods at Super Bowl XXXVI pre-game show aboard USS George Washington (CVN-73).

-Woods is the longtime owner/coach of the Cincinnati Sizzle of the full-contact Women's Football Alliance; one of the players was his ex-wife, Chandra Baldwin-Woods.
-He runs the Ickey Woods Youth Foundation as well as the Jovante Woods Foundation, named for their son who died at age 16.
+Woods is the owner/coach of the Cincinnati Sizzle of the full-contact Women's Football Alliance; one of the players was his ex-wife, Chandra Baldwin-Woods.
+He runs the Ickey Woods Youth Foundation, as well as the Jovante Woods Foundation, named for their son who died at age 16.
 Jovante was an honor student and a member of the Princeton High School football team who suffered a fatal asthma attack at home.
 The foundation provides funding and education for asthma research and organ donor education.
 Woods has six children.
-Since retiring from the NFL, he has been a sales representative for a meat company, sold security systems, and has owned a flooring store in Cincinnati.
+Since retiring from the NFL, he has been a sales representative for a meat company, sold security systems, and owned a flooring store in Cincinnati.
 In 2006, he was an assistant coach for the Cincinnati Marshals of the National Indoor Football League.

-Ickey Woods appeared in Bootsy Collins' video "Who-Dey Invasion."
+Woods appeared in Bootsy Collins' video "Who-Dey Invasion."
 He appeared in a Cincinnati Bell commercial, doing the "Ickey Shuffle" with the company's president and was in a national Oldsmobile commercial doing the "Ickey Shuffle" with his mother.
-In 2014, he was featured in a national GEICO Insurance commercial in which he reprised his "Ickey Shuffle" while gleefully buying cold cuts at a deli counter.
+In 2014, he was featured in a national GEICO Insurance commercial in which he reprised his "Ickey Shuffle" while buying cold cuts at a deli counter.
 On May 1, 2015, Woods announced at the Auditorium Theatre in Chicago, Illinois that the Cincinnati Bengals had selected offensive tackle Jake Fisher of the University of Oregon as the 21st pick in the second round (53rd overall) of the 2015 NFL draft.
 After replicating his signature move, the "Ickey Shuffle" and making the pick announcement, Woods said, "gonna get me some cold cuts," a line from the aforementioned GEICO television commercial.
 He also appeared in a couple of commercials before Super Bowl XLIX.
 The dance move is occasionally duplicated by other NFL players.